AmrMomtaz/K-Means/README.md

 output directory created by the mapreduce (to be able to run again).
 And it checks whether the centroids values are changed or not.
 If not it breaks the execution.
 And if they are changed it will create new map-reduce job and so on.
-5. Finally, The code outputs the final centroids after convergence.
+5. Finally, The code outputs the final centroids after convergence in the same file it reads from.

 The code is well documented where you will find each step as discussed above.

+## Spark

+The code is very similar to the mapreduce part except that all the data are stored and processed as JavaPairRDD.
+However, here are the steps:

+1) Map all the points which are close to a certain centroid together.
+2) Reduce all the mapped data samples together by summing up all their values.
+3) Divide each entry by the count of this group to get the new centroids.
+4) Collect the new centroids and check if they have changed.
+If not write them in the centroids file.

 ## How to run: